CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 ### Generating PES using classical methods.

-*Hartree-Fock (HF), Configuration Interaction Singles and Doubles (CISD), Coupled Cluster Singles and Doubles (CCSD), and the exact answer within the chosen basis Full Configuration Interaction (FCI) [2].
+*Hartree-Fock (HF), Configuration Interaction Singles and Doubles (CISD), Coupled Cluster Singles and Doubles (CCSD), and the exact answer within the chosen basis Full Configuration Interaction (FCI).
 All these methods can easily be used for all molecules in minimal atomic basis, STO-3G.
-Comparing accuracy of PES generated for different species using different methods you can see the difference between weakly correlated $\left(\mathrm{H}_{2}, \mathrm{LiH}\right)$ and strongly correlated $\left(\mathrm{H}_{4}, \mathrm{H}_{2} \mathrm{O}, \mathrm{N}_{2}\right)$ systems.
+Comparing accuracy of PES generated for different species using different methods you can see the difference between weakly correlated $\left(H_{2}, LiH\right)$ and strongly correlated $\left(H_{4}, H_{2}O, N_{2}\right)$ systems.
 Even though the FCI method provides the exact answer it scales exponentially with the number of basis functions and thus cannot be used for larger systems (system size can be either correlated with the number of electrons or number of basis functions).
 All approximated methods (HF, CISD, CCSD) scale polynomially with the system size but fail to deliver chemical accuracy along PESs.*

 **1) Among classical methods, there are techniques based on the variational approach and those that are not.
 Identify variational methods among those that were used and explain advantages of the variational approach.
 Are there any arguments for using non-variational techniques?**

+Notebook with the resutls about $H_{2}$, $H_{2} O$, $H_4$ and $N_2$ you can find in this [notebook]((./S1_Classical_Methods.ipynb))

-For this work, the methods and proposals offered in resources [1](https://www.youtube.com/user/AAA22254/videos) and [2](./S1_Classical_Methods.ipynb) were addressed; in the latst, the techniques were presented :
+For this work, the methods and proposals offered in resources [1](https://www.youtube.com/user/AAA22254/videos); the techniques were presented :

 - [The Hartree-Fock](https://en.wikipedia.org/wiki/Hartree%E2%80%93Fock_method) (HF),
 - [Configuration Interaction Singles and Doubles](https://en.wikipedia.org/wiki/Configuration_interaction) (CISD)